 Since September 1997 he has managed and developed the diagnostic and interventional cardiovascular program at the Department of Cardiology of Mirano (Venice), where, thanks to his achievements, since 2000 the highest number of coronary angioplasties were performed.
 In 2006 the Unit has performed 975 coronary angioplasties (including 125 primary), more than 400 carotid angioplasty and peripherals.
 Dr. Reimers became Unit Director and has trained and taught a young team of interventional cardiologists, including 4 completely independent in the performance of coronary angioplasty, which manages both hemodynamics and largely the CCU in close collaboration between the two services.
-After this important experience, he was invited to make part of Humanitas Research Hospital as Clinical and Invasive Cardiology Unit Director.
+After this important experience, he was invited to be part of Humanitas Research Hospital as Clinical and Invasive Cardiology Unit Director.

-Dr. Reimers has always considered participation in clinical trials and scientific international events among the main objectives of his professional carrier.
+Dr. Reimers has always considered participation in clinical trials and scientific international events among the main activities of his professional carrier.
 Besides teaching at University of Tor Vergata in Rome, he organizes many conferences, national and international medical follow-up courses.
-For over 9 years he organizes theoretical and practical course with lectures and transmission of live procedures in Venice.
+For over 9 years he has been organizing theoretical and practical courses with lectures and transmission of live procedures in Venice.
 He has so far organized two editions of TOBI, international meeting dedicated to invasive treatment of total coronary occlusions and bifurcations, three editions of ETI, international conference and the largest in Italy, dedicated to invasive cardiology devices.

 Dr. Reimers was member of the scientific committee in the editions of 2006 and 2007 of National Convention GISE (Italian Group of Hemodynamic Study) and participated at important events dedicated to CAPTURE study, ESIRIUS, SYNTAX, TIMI 38, FINESSE and many others.